AvramRobert/halfling/README.md

 ```
 Running a task synchronously returns something called a `Result`. `Result` is a record, that
 represents the outcome of an execution as data.
 They can either be successful and contain the
-value of some computation; or failed, and contain information about their cause, message and stack-trace.
+value of some computation; or failed and contain information about their cause, message and stack-trace.
 Results themselves are also composable.

 * Asynchronous execution: <br />